 Several studies, many of which are available on the Pubmed scholarly database, have attempted to quantify agility.
 Most often, these studies employ time-based tests that measure the speed at which a player can complete a specific task or navigate a specific course.
 These tests might involve running through a set of cones arranged in a zigzag pattern, or dashing from one side of the field to the other while avoiding or evading obstacles.

-A lire également : How to Optimize Nutritional Timing for Peak Performance in Swimmers During Tapering?
+Lire également : How to Optimize Nutritional Timing for Peak Performance in Swimmers During Tapering?

 However, these traditional time-based tests have their limitations.
 They typically focus on speed and change of direction, often neglecting the other aspects of agility such as balance and stability.
 Recent research suggests that a more comprehensive approach to measuring agility might include assessments of a player’s cognitive and perceptual abilities.
 After all, agility isn’t just about physical prowess; it’s also about the ability to make quick, accurate decisions under pressure.